mecid/mecid.github.io/_posts/2021-07-14-pull-to-refresh-in-swiftui.md

 }
 ```

 In the example above, we attach the *refreshable* view modifier to the *List* view, configuring the pull-to-refresh gesture.
 We pass an async closure that SwiftUI runs when a user enables the pull-to-refresh gesture.
-The pull-to-refresh gesture is only available for the *List* view at the moment.
+Keep in mind that the pull-to-refresh gesture is only available for the *List* view at the moment.

 The *refreshable* view modifier uses the new Swift Concurrency feature and automatically disables the refreshing indicator when the async task finishes.
-Keep in mind that the only way to control the refreshing indicator is async/await.
+Remember that the only way to control the refreshing indicator is async/await.
 You can't show/hide it manually at the moment.

 > To learn more about the new Swift Concurrency feature, look at the [Concurrency chapter of Swift book](https://docs.swift.org/swift-book/LanguageGuide/Concurrency.html).